Volunteer Steering Committee Members

 Jeni is an early childhood educator working at a community preschool who is also studying her Masters of Education through Newcastle University.
 Her studies involve exploring policies and procedures in early childhood education and care.
 She currently supports children whose parents work away in the mines.
 Jeni’s partner has just joined the Navy and they have two young children who attend school with other children from defence families.

 Jo is an Army Veteran who medically retired due to Post Traumatic Stress.
 Jo has three adult children, so offers the committee invaluable insight into veteran families, and those who have given their health in service.
-Jo assists a number of organisations who support veterans.
+Jo assists a number of organisations that support veterans.